 Mesa's newest park has been transformed into a premier recreation destination for families to enjoy (and cool off at).
-Free to visit and home to Sloan Park — the spring training destination of the Chicago Cubs — the destination features a splash pad with multiple water features, five-acre urban fishing lake, a 50 Genesis climbing tower, miles of accessible sidewalks, and plenty of shaded picnic areas perfect for drying off while remaining cool.
+Free to visit and home to Sloan Park — the spring training destination of the Chicago Cubs — the destination features a splash pad with multiple water features, a five-acre urban fishing lake, a 50-foot climbing tower, miles of accessible sidewalks, and plenty of shaded picnic areas perfect for drying off while remaining cool.

 Surfing?
-In a desert in Arizona?
+In the desert in Arizona?
 The FlowRider at the Rhodes Aquatic Complex defies conventional logic and brings an authentic surfing experience to the heart of Mesa by using powerful jets of water to simulate small, shreddable waves.
 Perfect for those looking to learn how to surf, or surfing enthusiasts looking for an aquatic escape in the middle of the desert, the FlowRider allows guests to cool down and test their skills on boogie boards as they ride waves separated by cushioned fences.
 Sessions without fences are available later in the afternoon for thrill-seekers looking to tackle the full breadth of the wave.

 When not shredding the waves, Rhodes Aquatic Complex has all the essentials for the perfect sun-soaking day with a beach entry pool, diving boards, lap lanes and a large splash pad with tumble buckets.

 Pioneer Park's 15-foot water wall and splash pad are the perfect way to cool off during a warm summer day.
 After drying off from being drenched, explore the historical steam locomotive, then head to Downtown Mesa for a bite to eat.